siberianfox/tinygwiki/Homing-and-Limits-Setup-and-Troubleshooting.md

 * [Limit switches fire on first move after homing](https://github.com/synthetos/TinyG/wiki/Homing-and-Limits-Setup-and-Troubleshooting#limit-switches-fire-on-first-move-after-homing)

 ### Configuration Problems
-Most homing problems are configuration problems.
-Especially if you are running normally closed switches.
-If you are having issues with homing check your configuration before you do anything else
+A common source of homing problems are configuration problems.
+If you are having issues with homing check your configuration before you do anything else:
-* Is your $st switch type variable set to the switch wiring you are using?
-Check is $st in the system group ($sys) is 0 for NO switches, 1 for NC.
+* Is your $st switch type set to the switch wiring you are using?
+Check $st in the system group ($sys) is 0 for NO switches, 1 for NC.
 All switches must be of the same type.
 * Are the switches set correctly up for all axes that have switches?
 I'd recommend disabling limits until you have homing working, then going and back and enabling limits if you want to.
 To configure an axis for homing set the min or max switch to 1, and the other switch to 0.
 Here's a typical config by way of example:
  * $xsn=1
  * $xsx=0